shuangma1990/Extreme_event_analysis/README.md

 # Extreme_event_analysis
-data pipeline for analyzing global extreme temperatures on photosynthesis
+data pipeline for impact of extreme temperatures on photosynthesis over the globe